Bharath4021/Log_analysis_with_splunk/project#6-analyzing-ssh-logs-using-splunk.md

 ## Step to Verify Uploaded File
 After uploading the SSH log files, I navigated to the Search app and ran a query filtered by my chosen index and sourcetype (e.g., index=*_logs sourcetype= SSH_logs) to display sample events.
 I carefully reviewed the event details to ensure that the content, timestamps, and fields were correctly indexed and free of errors.

-## Steps to Extract Fields from ssh Log Files
+## Steps to Extract Fields from SSH Log Files
 - Navigate to Field Extractions in Splunk.
 - Select Extract New Fields.
 - Choose a sample event from the uploaded ssh logs.